 - With the rapid increase in COVID-19 cases in the United States, national policies and relief programs are facing difficulties in implementation.

-The Korean version of the New Deal has 28 projects across 9 areas, and it is recommended to invest in 10 key projects.
-Of the 10 key projects selected by the Korean government, 3 items are related to the Digital New Deal, 3 items are related to the Green New Deal, and the remaining 4 items are the combination of digital and green energy industries.
+The Korean version of the New Deal has 28 projects across 9 areas, and it has recommended investing in 10 key projects.
+Of the 10 key projects selected by the Korean government, 3 items are related to the Digital New Deal, 3 items are related to the Green New Deal, and the remaining 4 items are combinations of digital and green energy industries.

-In terms of the Digital New Deal, it focuses on three projects: the "data dam", artificial intelligence government, and intelligent medical care.
+In terms of the Digital New Deal, it focuses on three project areas: the "data dam", artificial intelligence government, and intelligent medical care.

 Data dam (5G, smart factories, and autonomous vehicles)-Data dam refers to the foundation established by big data to promote the combination of 5G communication technology and artificial intelligence.